 Since most students do not have much savings or income, using credit cards is a necessity at times.
 While they are important to have access to, credit cards should be limited to emergencies and should always be repaid each month.

 If you choose to use a credit card, check out these great college student credit cards.

 While going to school full-time is a lot of work, most students have some time to work each week.
 Even working 10 hours per week could add up to a considerable amount of extra money each year, which could help to offset debt or start saving.

 Beyond just the money, working during college is a great way to build skills that employers want after graduation.
 Typically, you can learn problem-solving and business communication skills by having a job in college.
 These will allow you to shine after graduation.

 7. Don't Spend a Fortune on Housing

 Next to tuition, housing is the biggest expense that a student has each year.
-While it may be more comfortable to live in an off campus apartment, these cost thousands of dollars extra every year, which can lead to an accumulation of debt.
+While it may be more comfortable to live in an off-campus apartment, these cost thousands of dollars extra every year, which can lead to an accumulation of debt.

 8. Plan for the Future

 While most people start saving for long-term goals when they start working, there is no reason to wait that long if you have some extra money.
-By putting some money into savings or an IRA while you are in school, you could give your long-term financial goals a strong start.
+By putting some money into a savings account or an IRA while you are in school, you could give your long-term financial goals a strong start.